Skip to main content

 View all mounted datasets

-In your tertiary analysis environment, open a new terminal and type ls -la /workspace/data.
+In your interactive analysis environment, open a new terminal and type ls -la /workspace/data.
 This displays all the mounted datasets available in the current data studio.

 Data studio is stuck in starting